asinghal17/graphAPI-tools/countLikes/README.md

     $>python countLikes.py <input file path> <output file path>

 "input file path" = Path to your input you created in Step 2 above.
-You will find your <output CSV> in the _output_ directory unless stated otherwise.
+You will find your "output CSV" in the _output_ directory unless stated otherwise.

 ## Resources
 1. [Facebook Graph API Documentation](https://developers.facebook.com/docs/graph-api)